Security

 Enforced = real check that returns an error and blocks the operation on failure.
 Scaffolding = hook is wired into the call path but the default policy is permissive (real policy lives in the linked ADR).
 Designed = ADR drafted, code not yet written.

-Code line numbers were intentionally removed from this table — they drift on every change.
+Code line numbers are intentionally absent from this table — they drift on every change.
 Use grep or your editor’s symbol search to find the specific call site within the listed file.
+The kernel source is public at github.com/coherentforge/cambios.

 The Three-Layer Enforcement Pipeline